NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/HurricaneScenario.rst

 	  Example data for hurricane track input.

 	Users also have the option to specify a terrain roughness file in the ``.geojson`` format.
 Users need to provide the path to the terrain roughness file in the **Path to Terrain Roughness File** input, given in :numref:`fig-R2DHurricaneTrackSelectPane`.
 When loaded, the terrain roughness file will be visualized in the GIS window, as highlighted at the bottom of :numref:`fig-R2DHurricaneTrackSelectPane`.
-If a terrain roughness is not specified, a default value of 0.03 m is used (assuming open/flat terrain few isolated obstacles).
+If a terrain roughness is not specified, a default value of 0.03 m is used (assuming open/flat terrain with few isolated obstacles).

     #. **Select Hurricane from Database**

 	The panel to select a historical hurricane is shown in :numref:`fig-R2DHurricaneTrackDB`.
-Clicking on the **Load Hurricane Database** button will load the database and all of the hurricanes in the database will appear in the GIS window, as shown at the bottom of :numref:`fig-R2DHurricaneTrackDB`.
+Clicking on the **Load Hurricane Database** button will load the database and all the hurricanes in the database will appear in the GIS window, as shown at the bottom of :numref:`fig-R2DHurricaneTrackDB`.
 The database that is pre-bundled with the application is the International Best Track Archive for Climate Stewardship (IBTrACS) v04r00 database, listing storms that have occurred in the last three years.
 Users can modify the ``.csv`` database file, e.g., update it or add their own storm information, if the same header format and file name (ibtracs.last3years.list.v04r00.csv) is retained.
 Users can find this file in the ``Databases`` folder that is in the R2D installation directory.

 	.. _fig-R2DHurricaneTrackDB: